 Nashville, TN 37219-8469

 You will receive your Notice to Schedule (NTS) the Uniform CPA Examination from the National Association of State Boards of Accountancy (NASBA).
-The NTS arrives as per your instructions, either via email, fax or regular mail.
-When you receive the NTS, visit the Prometric website and schedule the exam at a Minnesota location.
-Arrive at the test site at least one hour prior to the start of the first exam.
+The NTS arrives as per the terms of your instructions either via email, fax, or regular mail.
+When you receive the NTS, visit the Prometric website and schedule the exam at a nearby location.
+You should plan to arrive at the test center at least one hour prior to the start of the first exam in order to make sure you are on time and have extra time to get through Prometric security.

-The Uniform CPA Examination consists of four sections, each of which sits for four hours, for a total of 16 hours.
+The CPA Exam consists of four sections, each of which sits for four hours, for a total of 16 hours.
 The sections are Regulation, Financial Accounting and Reporting, Auditing and Attestation and Business Environment and Concepts.
 You may complete these sections in any order and take them in the same testing window.
 However, you cannot repeat a test during the same testing window.
-You must earn a score of at least 75 in each section to pass the exam.
+You must earn a score of at least 75 in each section to earn a passing score on the exam.

-Before starting the experience requirements, you must pass the American Institute of Certified Public Accountants (AICPA)’s Home Study Course on Professional Ethics.
+Before starting the experience requirements with any of the acceptable business organizations, you must pass the American Institute of Certified Public Accountants (AICPA)’s Home Study Course on Professional Ethics.

-You must complete one year, or 2,000 hours, of accounting experience before applying for licensure in Minnesota.
+You must complete one year, or 2,000 hours, of accounting experience before applying for full licensure.
 The experience requirements cannot take less than one year and longer than three years to complete.
-Candidates must provide the following services:
+Candidates must provide the following types of service:

 While gaining experience, the candidate must work in either industry, government, public practice or academia.
 A licensed CPA must provide verification of the work done.
 This supervising CPA must fill out the CPA Experience Verification Form, which is submitted with the application for licensure.